What is Mutterschaftsgeld and How Can I Get It?13 December 2022 | Before Your Baby is Born | By Lisa H

 Do check what your employer needs for this.
 For most employers, it’s enough if you request this via a simple letter, while some may also want a copy of your “Bescheinigung über den mutmaßlichen Entbindungstag.”

-For the second payment, you will need to submit your child’s birth certificate (there’ll be a version for the health insurance) or the discharge letter from the hospital /birthing center.
+For the second payment (after birth), you will need to submit your child’s birth certificate (there’ll be a version for the health insurance) or the discharge letter from the hospital /birthing center.
 Once this has been received, the second payment will cover the 8 weeks after the birth of your child.

 (Along with the second payment, your health insurance will also send you a statement about the paid Mutterschaftsgeld to submit with your Elterngeld application.
 It is marked with the word Elterngeldkasse.)